Page Reviewed / Updated - Mar. 2019

 In Home Services are also referred to as the Mississippi Homemaker Program.
-These services are funded, in part, by the Older Americans Act and are under the administration of the Mississippi Department of Human Services, Division of Aging and Adult Services.
+These services are funded, in part, by the Older Americans Act and are under the administration of the Mississippi Department of Human Services (MDHS), Division of Aging and Adult Services (DAAS).

 Age - Applicants must be at least 60 years of age or designated as disabled by the Social Security Administration

-Functional Ability - Applicants must be professionally assessed and found to have functional, mental or physical challenges which prevent them from completing the tasks for which they are seeking assistance.
+Functional Ability - Applicants must be professionally assessed and found to have functional, mental, or physical challenges that prevent them from completing the tasks for which they are seeking assistance.

-Financial Thresholds - the Mississippi Division of Aging and Adult Services does not publish strict income and resource thresholds.
-However, the program is intended for low income seniors and therefore one may presume higher income individuals will be a lower priority for the program administrators.
+Financial Thresholds - the Mississippi Division of Aging and Adult Services does not have strict income and resource thresholds.
+However, one’s income is taken into account, which is based on 100% of the current Federal Poverty Level (FPL).
+As of 2019, for a single applicant, this figure comes to $1,041 / month, and for a couple, this figure is $1,409 / month.
+Please note, applicants who are over these income limits are not automatically disqualified from receiving In-Home Services.
+That said, this program is intended for low-income seniors, and therefore, one may presume higher income individuals will be a lower priority for the program administrators.

 In Home / Homemaker Services are provided independently by each of the state's 10 Area Agencies on Aging (AAA).
-The actual services and the amount of services provided to each program participant depends on the applicant's needs and the availability of service providers and funds in their AAA region.
-The following types of services are provided, although they might not necessarily be provided in every region of the state.
-These services are provided free of charge to qualified program participants.
+The actual services and the amount of services provided to each program participant depends on the applicant's needs and the availability of service providers and funds in the AAA region in which they live.
+The following types of services are provided, although they might not necessarily be provided in every region of the state, nor to every program participant.
+Services are provided free of charge to qualified individuals.

-Though not considered an in-home care service, adult day care is also provided by the Area Agencies on Aging.
+Though not considered in-home care services, adult day care, congregate meals, and transportation assistance is also provided by the Area Agencies on Aging.